spoudyal1989/datavizsample/blogpost2.md

 The findings are presented in the visualization below.

 ### All the Thank-Yous in All My Emails

+The visualization dashboard below attempts to answer the various questions I raised above.
+Because the total number of emails is ninety-nine, the numeral frequency of each measure also approximates the proportion (in percentage) of each measure.

+The topmost bar chart shows how many times I used each of the three expressions in my emails.
+The pie charts shows whom among my superiors and peers I write more expressions of gratitude to.
+The adjacent bar chart shows where in my emails particular appear the most.
+The last bar chart compares the frequency of the expressions and their position in my emails to my superiors and peers.

 {% include plot2.html %}